Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites

 \subsection{Experimental setup}

-For the experimental characterization of mode-II interlaminar fracture in these ENF specimens, quasi-static, monotonic three-point bending tests were conducted using a displacement control as shown in \cref{fig_expsetup_2D,fig_expsetup_3D}.
-Two different types of DIC systems were employed for the tests: a 3D macroscopic (or specimen-scale) and a 2D microscopic DIC system.
-For both cases, digital images were continuously captured at a constant interval from the beginning to the end of the tests to acquire full-field measurement data through DIC analysis.
-The microscopic-scale tests (see \cref{fig_expsetup_2D}) were intended to capture detailed information on damage progression in the vicinity of the initial crack tips.
+For the experimental characterization of mode-II interlaminar fracture in these ENF specimens, three-point bending tests were done using displacement control.
+Two different types of DIC systems were employed as shown in \cref{fig_expsetup}.
+The microscopic-scale tests (see \cref{fig_expsetup_a}) were intended to capture detailed information on damage progression in the vicinity of the initial crack tips.
 Therefore, a small part of the specimen surface on the $x$--$z$ plane including the initial crack tip was captured in the digital images through the microscope.
-For these tests, a psylotech \textmu TS testing system, an Olympus BXFM microscope, and a Correlated Solutions VIC-2D 2009 package \cite{vic2d2009} were used.
-The Size-1 and Size-2 specimens were tested using the microscopic DIC system; however, the Size-3 specimens could not fit into the system due to their large gauge lengths.
-The 3D macroscopic DIC system (see \cref{fig_expsetup_3D}) was instead used for the Size-3 tests capturing structural response on the entire $x$--$z$ surface of the Size-3 specimens.
-An Instron 5585H testing system and a Correlated Solutions VIC-3D 7 system \cite{vic3d7} were employed for the Size-3 specimen tests.
+The Size-1 and Size-2 specimens were tested using this microscopic DIC system; however, the Size-3 specimens could not fit into the system due to their large gauge lengths.
+The 3D macroscopic DIC system (see \cref{fig_expsetup_b}) was instead used for the Size-3 tests capturing the entire $x$--$z$ surface.
+The details on the DIC systems are described in the following sections based on the reporting guidelines outlined in Ref. \cite{jones2018}.